FSGabrsek/userflow-example/README.md

 # Userflow example
-Python userflow for registering users to the myHolmatroPortal application.
+Python userflow for registering users to the myHolmatroPortal application using calls to the msgraph api via a dedicated client app registration.

 __Requires:__ Python >=3.8